LEANNA MAE .ORG

 • In the event of an emergency, preterm labor, or an unexpected outcome during pregnancy, notify the doula as soon as you are able.

-• If the client switches to a different care provider, please inform the doula of this change.
+• If the client switches to a different care provider and/or planned birth location, please inform the doula of this change.

 CLIENT INFORMATION